laravel-enso/documentation/docs/guide/developing-with-enso.md

 Therefore, we use two types of routes:
 - front end routes, found on the `resources/js/routes` path
-- back end routes, present in the `routes/api.php` files
+- back end routes, present in the `routes/api.php` file

 We strive to have the 2 sets of routes aligned as much as possible as it makes things clearer, but there will be differences.